-Outcome 2: At least ten studies and analyses carried out to justify the Studies and maps provided Government policies will Protected areas creation or expansion of public protected areas in priority to national, state and provide for legal enforcement of in the priority corridors and/or to promote conservation and sustainable use of municipal governments. the Forest Law. corridors biodiversity while valuing local and traditional culture within expanded and management plans of protected areas.
-Protected Areas Tracking The government is receptive to the Tool (SP1 METT). participation of private effectiveness of Five protected areas located in priority KBAs in the priority landowners and indigenous, their corridors with an integrated management plan designed and Integrated management quilombola and traditional management implemented. plans of protected areas. communities in the effort of strengthened. conservation and management of At least 10% of indigenous, quilombola and traditional Strategic plans integrating the Cerrado.
+Outcome 2: At least ten studies and analyses carried out to justify the Studies and maps provided Government policies will Protected areas creation or expansion of public protected areas in priority to national, state and provide for legal enforcement in the priority corridors and/or to promote conservation and sustainable use of municipal governments. of the Forest Law. corridors biodiversity while valuing local and traditional culture within indincipal governments. of the Polest Law.
+Dustanta d.
+A uses Tuesly's a The concernment is recentive to expanded and management plans of protected areas.
+Protected Areas Tracking The government is receptive to the Tool (SP1 METT). participation of private Five protected areas located in priority KBAs in the priority landowners and indigenous, their corridors with an integrated management plan designed and Integrated management quilombola and traditional management implemented. plans of protected areas. communities in the effort of strengthened. conservation and management At least 10% of indigenous, quilombola and traditional Strategic plans integrating of the Cerrado.
 US\$ 1,200,000 community lands, located in the priority corridors, integrated in community lands at macro the planning and strategies for conservation and sustainable scale; reports on alternative Local organizations, private development at macro scale, respecting traditional knowledge forms of conservation and landowners, and indigenous, and culture, as an alternative form of protection and management. quilombola and traditional management of lands outside of the official national system communities will be willing to (SNUC).
-Signed RPPN commitment play an active role in improving agreements. the protected area network and At least 50 new Private Natural Heritage Reserves (RPPN) management. established in priority KBAs.
-Grantee and RIT performance reports.
+Signed RPPN commitment e agreements. the protected area network and At least 50 new Private Natural Heritage Reserves (RPPN) agreements. - e i i i i i i i i i i i i i i i i i i i Grantee and RIT management. established in priority KBAs. performance reports.
 Secretariat supervision mission reports.

-Outcome 3: At least ten markets and supply chains for sustainably harvested Grantee and RIT Private enterprises in key natural Supply chains non-timber forest products developed or enabled with direct performance reports. resource sectors will appreciate 11.
-1 1 performance reports. the business case for more associated with benefit for networks or groups of women and youth in the sustainable particular.
-Reports on innovations for sustainable practices with use of natural ecological restoration improved benefit sharing. resources and Innovations regarding seeds, seedlings and planting that result in supply chain. ecological greater efficiency and lower cost in ecological restoration Governments and donors will restoration in activities demonstrated in at least ten sites, especially in Training needs remain committed to the hotspot Permanent Preservation Areas (APPs) and Legal Reserves assessments and evaluation environmentally sustainable promoted and (LRs). reports. development and ecological strengthened. - restoration.
-U Production capacity and management skills of 20 community- Secretariat supervision US\$ 1,800,000 based businesses working with ecological restoration productive mission reports.
-Suitable and sufficient funding . , , chain enhanced.
-1 sources will be available for Adopted public policies. replication of ecological One pilot network made of civil society organizations, academic restoration productive chain institutions, businesses and governments supported to create models. models. synergies and provide socio-environmental benefits as incentives for ecosystem restoration and compliance with the Governments create space for Forest Law. civil society to engage in policy reform processes.
+Outcome 3: At least ten markets and supply chains for sustainably harvested Grantee and RIT Private enterprises in key Supply chains non-timber forest products developed or enabled with direct performance reports. natural resource sectors will associated with benefit for networks or groups of women and youth in appreciate the business case for the sustainable particular.
+Reports on innovations for more sustainable practices with use of natural ecological restoration improved benefit sharing. resources and Innovations regarding seeds, seedlings and planting that result in supply chain. ecological greater efficiency and lower cost in ecological restoration Governments and donors will restoration in activities demonstrated in at least ten sites, especially in Training needs remain committed to the hotspot Permanent Preservation Areas (APPs) and Legal Reserves assessments and evaluation 5 promoted and (LRs). reports. development and ecological strengthened. restoration.
+Production capacity and management skills of 20 community- Secretariat supervision US\$ 1,800,000 based businesses working with ecological restoration productive mission reports.
+Suitable and sufficient funding chain enhanced. sources will be available for Adopted public policies. replication of ecological One pilot network made of civil society organizations, academic restoration productive chain institutions, businesses and governments supported to create models. synergies and provide socio-environmental benefits as incentives for ecosystem restoration and compliance with the Governments create space for Forest Law. civil society to engage in policy reform processes.
 At least two public policies (legislation, regional strategic plans, etc.) created or adjusted to promote ecosystem restoration and sustainable use of biodiversity.